 When a urinalysis is used to test BAC, the concentrations of alcohol are examined in water.
 As a result, the findings of these types of tests can be highly inflated, as the concentration of alcohol in urine is nearly 1.33 times the concentration of alcohol in a blood sample.
 Due to this factor, blood samples are considered more accurate BAC tests.

 The Florida Department of Law Enforcement enacts rules that law enforcement must follow before and after administering any breath, blood or urine test.
-If police fail to follow any of these very specific rules an experienced Miami DUI Lawyer can file a motion to suppress the breath reading based on non-compliance with FDLE rules.
+If police fail to follow any of these very specific rules an experienced Miami chemical testing lawyer can file a motion to suppress the breath reading based on non-compliance with FDLE rules.

-For over 30 years and 3,000 DUI cases, Miami DUI Lawyer Jonathan Blecher has been defending people charged with DUI.
+For over 30 years and 3,000 DUI cases, Miami chemical testing lawyer Jonathan Blecher has been defending people charged with DUI.
 Since chemical testing regulations are often followed incorrectly, I can help determine if I can build a defense using said improper actions for your case.
 Call us for a free, no obligation consultation at (305) 670-1800 for my office or (305) 321-3237 for my mobile.

 For more information, check out some of the frequently asked questions about DUI.